 - Exercises are very important to help maintain and increase the strength of muscles throughout your body to help keep you independent, either in a wheelchair or using a prosthetic. - Exercises help to stop muscles and scar tissue from getting tight and inflexible.
-If this happens, it can make moving very uncomfortable. - If you are working towards wearing a prosthetic limb, you need to maintain full range of movement of your hip. - Exercises help increase circulation.
-This will help with healing and reduce the swelling that happens in tissues after an amputation.
+If this happens, it can make moving very uncomfortable. - If you are working towards wearing a prosthetic limb, you need to maintain full range of movement of your hip and knee. - Exercises help improve circulation.
+This will help with healing and reduce the swelling that happens in tissue after an amputation.
 Your therapist will also advise on other ways to help reduce the swelling such as positioning and massage. - Your physiotherapist will help guide you to do the exercises shown in this booklet.
 They will tell you how many to do and how often to do them.
 They will get you moving as soon as possible after your operation.

-• You should continue these exercises, even after you have been discharged from hospital, whether you are working towards wearing a prosthetic limb or not.
+- You should continue these exercises, even after you have been discharged from hospital, whether you are working towards wearing a prosthetic limb or not. - Keep your knee as healthy as possible and make sure you can achieve full range of movement.
+When resting, keep your knee straight to prevent your muscles getting shorter or stiff (contractures).